 - We worked across fourteen states on a successful initiative to reduce the menhaden harvest by 20%.
 Menhaden have been called the “most important fish in the sea” because of their crucial role as a food source for the ocean.
 A recovered stock will improve the health and resilience of the marine food web in the Atlantic and will enhance the long-term sustainability of coastal communities and industries that depend on the harvest of menhaden and other fish species

-- We’re engaged in an era of restoration and influence at the Virginia Coast Reserve.
-We’ve built 100 acres of oyster reef using concrete oyster castles and worked with the state to establish 2000 acres of oyster sanctuary; joined with the Virginia Institute of Marine Science to plant 250 acres of eelgrass that has spread across 5,000 acres; and re-introduced juvenile scallops that are now reproducing in the wild for the first time since the 1920s.
+- We are engaged in an era of restoration and influence at the Virginia Coast Reserve.
+We have constructed nearly 50 acres of functional oyster reefs via traditional shell plants since 2002, and worked with the state to establish five joint oyster sanctuaries.
+Three additional sanctuaries are solely owned by the Conservancy.
+We have worked with Allied Concrete Inc. to develop a easily deployable alternative substrate for oyster restoration called an “oyster castle”; castles are now being utilized for oyster restoration up and down the Atlantic and Gulf coasts.
+We've joined with the Virginia Institute of Marine Science to plant 416 acres of eelgrass in four coastal bays that has now spread across 5,000 acres, and re-introduced juvenile scallops that are now reproducing in the wild for the first time since the 1930s.
 The largest coastal wilderness remaining on the East Coast, VCR is a globally important habitat for migrating and nesting shorebirds and seabirds.

 We can transform ocean management through science, expertise, and the practical tools that we bring to our partnerships.
 Most importantly, we’re a part of the local community and deeply invested in preserving the Mid-Atlantic Seascape for the benefit and enjoyment of generations to come.